Responsible Office: Compliance & Equity/Human Resources

 2. Discussing Disability and Accommodations during the Hiring Process.
 The university will not ask applicants whether they have a disability or ask any questions regarding a disability disclosed by the applicant, but may ask applicants whether they are able to perform the essential functions of the job being applied for – with or without accommodation.
 If an applicant indicates that he or she can perform the essential functions with accommodation, the university may inquire about the accommodation needed.
 Accommodation requests will be referred to the Deputy Chief Human Resources Officer, or designee.

 B. Current Employees.

-Employees requesting accommodation should be referred to [[dmhowe, Debbie Howe]], Deputy Chief Human Resources Officer, or designee, to complete a Disability Accommodation Request form [pdf].
+Employees requesting accommodation should be referred to [[dmhowe, Debbie Howe]], Deputy Chief Human Resources Officer, or designee, to complete the online Accommodate form.
 The employee must indicate the specific way in which his or her disability limits his or her ability to perform the essential functions of their job; this shows the university why an accommodation is needed.
 The employee must also offer or request a reasonable accommodation.
-Human Resources may request additional information, including medical (1) documentation of the individual’s functional limitations verifying the disability, which can include a second and even third opinion, and (2) prognosis of a particular, demonstrated or known symptom of the employee’s disability occurring, when relevant to the duties of the job.
+The employee then has his/her healthcare provider complete and return the ADA Accommodation Request Healthcare Provider Certification Form (pdf).
+Human Resources may request additional information, including (1) prognosis of a particular, demonstrated or known symptom of the employee’s disability occurring, when relevant to the duties of the job; and (2) a second and even third medical opinion.
+Employees with questions or needing assistance completing the online form should contact [[eeaccommodate]].

-The Deputy Chief Human Resources Officer, or designee, will consult with the employee and the supervisor or department head as needed to determine the essential functions of the job, identify possible accommodations, and assess the reasonableness and efficacy of the accommodation in assisting the employee. [[dmhowe]],or designee, will will make an accommodation determination and provide an accommodation approval letter, if appropriate.
+The Deputy Chief Human Resources Officer, or designee, will consult with the employee and the supervisor or department head as needed to determine the essential functions of the job, identify possible accommodations, and assess the reasonableness and efficacy of the accommodation in assisting the employee; and will make an accommodation determination and provide an accommodation approval letter, if appropriate.
 An employee disagreeing with a determination may appeal to the ADA/Rehabilitation Act Coordinator; see Section VII below.

 After receiving the accommodation approval, an employee should contact Human Resources if:

 - a supervisor or other university employee is not implementing or recognizing an approved accommodation, or if they have other problems implementing the accommodation; or